IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

     ![select-it](./lab1-media/media/x-select-automation.png)

-6. At this point, you should be at the ***IBM Automation Welcome page***
+5. At this point, you should be at the ***IBM Automation Welcome page***

     ![welcome page](./lab1-media/media/image14.png)

     <br>

-7. From the IBM Automation Welcome page, view the **Application Runtimes** that have been registered with IBM Automation
+6. View the Application Runtimes that have been registered with IBM Automation

     a.
 Click on the**Navigation Menu** icon located at the upper left corner of the page